- Enhancing the relationship that you have with your child

 About Dr. Mann

 Dr. Andrea Mann is a Stanford and University of Chicago trained child, adolescent, and adult psychiatrist with expertise in psychopharmacology and psychotherapy.
-She is board-certified by the American Board of Psychiatry and Neurology and licensed to practice medicine by the State of Illinois.
+She is double board-certified by the American Board of Psychiatry and Neurology and licensed to practice by the States of California and Illinois.

 Dr. Mann attended University of California, San Diego where she graduated Magna Cum Laude with a Bachelor of Science (B.S.) degree in Biochemistry and Cell Biology.
 She received a Master’s degree (M.Phil.) from the University of Cambridge in England in Epidemiology, and her medical degree (D.O. or Doctor of Osteopathic Medicine) at Western University of Health Sciences.

 Dr. Mann has a collaborative and open approach to her work with individuals, families, and couples.
 She enjoys providing holistic, integrated treatment to her patients and has experience working with a wide range of ages, disorders, and cultural backgrounds.
-She has a special interest in providing care for young children with anxiety, trauma, and behavioral problems as well as pregnant, postpartum, and breastfeeding moms.
+She has a special interest in providing care for young children with anxiety and behavioral problems as well as parents and young professionals.

-With psychotherapy, Dr. Mann helps individuals understand patterns of thinking and feeling that can bring life experiences into perspective and inspire positive change.
-While psychotherapy is a powerful tool for self-knowledge that can render long-lasting change, medication can also be a useful adjunct treatment.
+With psychotherapy, Dr. Mann helps individuals understand patterns of thinking, feeling, and behaving that can bring life experiences into perspective and inspire positive change.
+While psychotherapy is a powerful tool for self-knowledge that can render long-lasting change, lifestyle modification, nutritional supplements, and judicious use of medication can be useful adjunct treatments.
 Dr. Mann works closely with her patients to find the right balance and approach for each individual.

 Parent-Child Interaction Therapy (PCIT)